Starmute/KORS_rating/README.md

 # Development type

 Who is behind the project?
 This in itself can say a great deal - a project led and created only by anonymous people surely is not as trustworthy as one with the backing of known individuals.
 On the other hand, a corporate-backed cryptocurrency has centralization issues.
-Given the importance of this
+Given the importance of this category, we assign it a weight of 5 in the weighted system.

+Corporation: 0 (ex.
+Ripple, Zcash)
+Centralized foundation: 3 (ex.
+Ethereum, IOTA) Corporate-assisted development: 6 (Bitmain/BCH, Blockstream/BTC)
+Community-based development: 10 (ex.
+Monero)

 # Completeness

 Completeness is a temporary state, and often not too relevant to the future of the coin, but it can impact perception and utility of the coin in the present.
-Therefore we assign it a weight of 3 in the weighted system.
+Therefore we assign it a weight of 4 in the weighted system.

 There are four possible scores for this metric: